 San Mateo Knolls, with its hills and close proximity to Belmont, reaching from Hillsdale Boulevard to Belmont along the Alameda, provides homebuyers with choices when it comes to homes.
 There are some homes with sweeping bay views and others that provide flat cul-de-sacs.
 Homes range in size, as do the lots, and of course, the prices.
 Some of the smaller homes can begin on the $800s while the larger homes can go up to $1.8 or more.

 Westwood Knolls is the section of homes closest to Abbott Middle School on Alameda de las Pulgas and Hillsdale High School.
 Homes here run the gamut in price with some in the $900s and others that can reach the $1.7 million mark and above.
 This is an attractive location as it is near Aragon and Baywood just to its north.

 These classic California homes with big garages and a suburban feel, homes in Laurelwood and Sugarloaf can garner as much as 2,500-plus square feet of living space with four bedrooms.
 This is an ideal location for a large families, in that it is walking distance to beautiful Laurelwood Shopping Center and also sprawling Laurelwood Park.

 The Shoreview neighborhoods are the city’s more affordable neighborhoods, North Shoreview is close to Coyote Point and South Shoreview runs along East Third Avenue near Mariner’s Point.
 Homes are affordable here, beginning in the $750s on up.

 Bowie Estates/ Eastern Addition/ Downtown

 The Bowie Estates and Eastern Addition, San Mateo’s downtown living, offers an urban feel at an affordable price point.
-Close to downtown, there are a multitude of different styles of homes here and prices range from $500,000 to $1 million.
+Close to downtown, there are a multitude of different styles of homes here and prices range from $700,000 to $1.3 million and above.